M-Steve1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Other users: all the permissions
 9-John_Doe, this script sets the mode of the file hello to "-rwxr-x-wx" 10-mirror_permissions, sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions, this script, adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files are not changed